John I Albert: Invasion of Moldavia, 1497–1499

 The Polish army marched across the river Dniester and invaded Moldavia in August 1497.
-The Ottoman Sultan then sent reinforcements of about 600 men mostly comprising Janissaries who joined Stephen's forces stationed at Roman, in modern-day Romania.
+The Ottoman Sultan then sent reinforcements of about 600 men mostly comprising Janissaries who joined Stephen's forces stationed at Roman (now in Romania).
 His final attempts to halt the Polish advance proved futile.
 The Moldavian chancellor, sent on a peacekeeping mission to the Polish camp, tried to convince the Poles to withdraw from the country; but John refused and had him confined.
 The unsuccessful attack on Suceava lasting from 24 September to 19 October curtailed John's ambitions.
 The Polish army had its supply lines disrupted by the Moldavian forces and suffered from disease which forced John into bed.
 The siege of Suceava was lifted after Vladislaus sent a Hungarian army counting some 12,000 men to help Stephen.
 A truce was signed.
 At the Battle of the Cosmin Forest in Bukovina, the Moldavians routed the retreating Poles, whose heavy cavalry was unable to charge in thick woodland.
 The attack led to significant casualties, disorder and a loss of prestige for the Polish army.
 John eventually agreed to a humiliating peace treaty in 1499 and recognised Stephen as his equal and not as a feudal dependent.

 The defeat in Moldavia incited raids into Polish territory, largely conducted by Tatars and other irregulars.
-In July 1498, Turkish marauders of Malkoçoğlu Balı Bey crossed into Podolia and reached as far west as Lwów, pillaging the city's environs.
+In July 1498, Turkish marauders of Malkoçoğlu Bali Bey crossed into Podolia and reached as far west as Lwów, pillaging the city's environs.
 Fearing a retaliatory attack by the Moldavians or the Ottoman Empire, John ordered the construction of new defensive fortifications; including what became one of Poland's most recognisable monuments, the Kraków Barbican.